Amazing Adventures in Hokkaido

 The abundance of the natural environment, the lifestyles and culture of the people who live there – Hokkaido has many incredible stories that are as yet unknown.

 In this column, we learn about the appeal of Hokkaido’s four seasons from the people who guide adventure tours there.
-We hope such stories enrich the time spent in Hokkaido, the next time you visit.
+We hope such stories will enrich your next visit to Hokkaido.

 Column: Best 3 reasons to visit Hokkaido forests in winter